Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 where the added point closes up the end $s \rightarrow +\infty$.
 Fix $\alpha > 0$, $\alpha \in \bR \setminus \bZ$, and suppose that $\mathit{HF}^*(E,\alpha)$ has been defined using some $(H,J)$.
 Choose a nonincreasing $\alpha_s$, in the same sense as in \eqref{eq:the-alphas}, which goes from $\alpha$ (for $s \ll 0$) to zero (for $s \gg 0$).
 Next, choose $(H^{\mathit{thimble}},J^{\mathit{thimble}})$ which depend on $(s,t) \in \bR \times S^1$, such that $H^{\mathit{thimble}}_{s,t}$ belongs to the class \eqref{eq:hamiltonian} for $\alpha_s$.
 For $s \rightarrow -\infty$, one requires this to converge to $(H,J)$, in the same sense as before.
 We also require that both $H^{\mathit{thimble}}_{s,t} \mathit{dt}$ (as a one-form on $\bR \times S^1 \times M$) and $J^{\mathit{thimble}}$ should extend smoothly over $\infty \in T$.
 The equation one considers is a version of \eqref{eq:continuation}:

 We have written down the Cauchy-Riemann equation at points $(s,t) \in \bR \times S^1$, but it extends smoothly to all of $T$.
 Lemma \ref{th:v-regular} has an analogue for this situation, leading to the required transversality result.
 Lemma \ref{th:max-principle-2}--\ref{th:nonnegative-2}, as well as the index formula \eqref{eq:index} and energy formulas \eqref{eq:geom-energy}--\eqref{eq:two-energies}, carry over after one has removed any mention of the $s \rightarrow +\infty$ limit.
+The simplest use of \eqref{eq:thimble} is to count solutions satisfying